kdgs-develop/kdgs-admin-dashboard/README.md

 - **Image Management**: Upload, view, edit, and delete image files stored in MinIO.
 - **Image Rotation**: Ability to rotate images directly in the dashboard.
 - **Rename Images**: Feature to rename image files with confirmation.
-- **Pagination**: Efficient loading of images with pagination support.
+- **Pagination**: Efficient loading of images and other data with pagination support.
+- **Admin Genealogists Management**: Ability to add, edit, and manage admin genealogists.
+- **Case-Insensitive Search**: Improved search functionality for images and other data.

 ## Key Components